News and Recruitment

 What ambulatory care experiences are available for pharmacy residents?

 The required 6 month longitudinal ambulatory care rotation is in the My Community Health Center, a FQHC managed primarily by the medical resident programs.
 Pharmacy residents are scheduled to see patients under a collaborative practice agreement and directly write prescription and lab orders to manage patient pharmacotherapy.

 An elective 1 month ambulatory care rotation is available through the MEDS Clinic at Aultman Alliance Community Hospital which is a pharmacist run clinic responsible for managing chronic disease states in an interdisciplinary environment alongside dietitians and nurse educators.

 How are resident rotation schedules determined and are they flexible?

 Residents are asked to choose their elective choices as soon as possible to ensure preceptor availability for top choice rotations.
 We make every effort to schedule top choice rotations for residents considering a PGY2 prior to December.
 Residents are asked about their elective choices and the rotation schedule is updated quarterly to accommodate as many requests as possible.
 Residents typically get their preferred rotations but early selection is key to ensuring all choices are scheduled.

 Our clinical pharmacy staff is a close knit group even though we are part of a large regional hospital.
 We also have a diverse collection of clinical specialty areas and interests.

 Is your program affiliated with any universities?

-We offer a resident teaching certificate in conjunction with the Northeast Ohio Medical University College of Pharmacy.
-Additionally, we have preceptors that serve as adjunct faculty at NEOMED and Walsh University.
+The residency program is not formally affiliated with any universities.
+We do have preceptors that serve as adjunct faculty at Northeast Ohio Medical University and Walsh University.
 Many of our preceptors also take IPPE and APPE students from most area schools of pharmacy.
 Pharmacy residents often have opportunities with Aultman College through serving as invited speakers for conference events or tutoring nursing students.

 What hours can I expect to work and how many weekends will be required?